MaxPiatine/me/README.md

-# Portfolio pt 2
+# Portfolio

-Working on expanding my skills in ux/ui possibly will dabbled into some react or will continue using ajax for front end.
-This will be a newer portfolio website.
+Working on expanding my skills in ux/ui, my learning project with react and a backend framework with django.